 Historically, average unit selling prices in the integrated circuit industry in general, and for our products in particular, have decreased over the life of a particular product.
 We expect that the average unit selling prices of our products will continue to be subject to significant pricing pressures.
 In order to offset expected declines in the selling prices of our products, we will need to continue to introduce innovative new products.
 In addition, we need to continue to reduce the cost of our products.
 To accomplish this, we intend to continue to implement design changes that lower the cost of manufacturing and assembling and testing our products.
 We may also enter into long-term, strategic arrangements with our foundry partners to secure wafer capacity at reduced prices, by negotiating reduced charges from our foundries.
 In addition, we plan to work with multiple foundry partners to ensure that our products are qualified and can be manufactured in multiple locations, which we believe will ensure favorable wafer pricing.
-Lastly, we are designing all new products as well as redesigning some existing products with packaging that uses copper wiring, rather than gold wiring.
-Due to higher gold prices, this transition will lower our overall product cost.
 Because we do not operate our own manufacturing, assembly or testing facilities, we may not be able to reduce our costs as rapidly as companies that operate their own facilities.
 If we fail to introduce lower cost versions of our products in a timely manner or to successfully manage our manufacturing, assembly and testing relationships, our business could be adversely impacted.